Nia is a native New Yorker about to graduate college.

-Principle photography kicked off in New York City in 2013 and by early 2014, working without a budget, we had wrapped production of the opening sequence of Nia on Vacation.
-Initially, it was just Cat and a few of her close friends pooling their resources to see what they could make happen.
+Principle photography kicked off in New York City in early 2014 with the opening sequence of Nia on Vacation.
+Initially, it was just me (Cat) and a few good friends pooling their resources to see what we could make happen.
 As the project developed, it became clear that the vision for the film required more than pocket change and weekends.
 We needed a crew, a budget and a plan.

 What followed that September were 16 of the most intense, terrifying and hilariously fun days of our lives.
 With just five of us flying to Greece we knew we’d be largely dependent on a Greek crew we hadn't even yet met.
 Though some of us had visited a year earlier to scout locations and hold casting calls, our crew was still falling into place up until the night before we began shooting.

-We certainly had our work cut out for us, shooting on a micro-budget in a country deep in financial crisis.
-Many of our best laid plans fell victim to bureaucratic idiosyncrasies, but we were always pulled from the brink of disaster by the resourcefulness and generosity of the people of Aigio and Akrata, the communities on the Peloponnese where most of the shooting occurred.
+We had our work cut out for us, shooting on a micro-budget in a country deep in financial crisis.
+Many of our best laid plans fell victim to bureaucratic idiosyncrasies, but we were always pulled from the brink of disaster by the resourcefulness and generosity of the people of Aigio and Akrata in the Peloponnese, where most of the shooting occurred.
 Across the board we were met with enthusiasm and an eagerness to help that I had never experienced before, and haven't since.

 For our part as a crew we worked hard, slept little and formed an immediate and lasting bond.
 While the majority female crew came from diverse backgrounds, spoke various languages, and ranged in age from 19 – 42, we were bound by a strong work ethic and a desire to bring this unique film to life.
 Perpetually short on resources, time, and rest, we never lacked talent, good humor, or the willingness to do what was needed.
 After our short but intense time together we separated brokenhearted but optimistic, exhausted but fulfilled.
 You can enjoy behind the scenes pictures and videos from our experience on Facebook and Instagram.

-So here we are: the film is shot and edited, but much work remains to be done.
 While we all would have liked a six-figure budget, we’re thankful to have taken up the challenge and earned the right to call ourselves true indie filmmakers.
-We enjoyed a freedom to engage our vision that likely we would not have had if investors concerned with marketability and profit potential were part of the decision making process.
-We consider ourselves lucky to be able to tell a story that defies conventions and challenges the expectations for female storytellers.
+We enjoyed a freedom to engage our vision that we may not have had if investors concerned with marketability and profit potential were part of the decision making process.
+I could not have wished for more as a first time feature filmmaker.